Jobs to Be Done: Definition, Examples, and Framework for Your Business

 • What are the functional aspects of what they need done?
 What will it help them do, such as complete a task more efficiently or avoid tasks they don’t want to do?

-• What social or emotional factors correspond to a customer’s objective, including how they want to feel and be perceived by others?
+• What social or emotional factors correspond to a customer’s objective, including how they want to feel and have others perceive them?

 4. Create a jobs to be done statement.